-There is really no need for you to change money into Colones before you come to
+There are two banks located in the center of Puerto Jimenez - they both have ATMs and access to USD and Colones.
+There is really no need for you to change money into Colones before you come to Costa Rica.

-Costa Rica.
 Once you are in Costa Rica, and pay with your dollars, you will usually receive change back in Colones.
 You can take money of the ATMs with your credit card or debit card, so you do not need to carry a lot of cash with you.
 Please contact your bank and clear your card for international usage.
 Some banks have restrictions as to the amount of cash you can withdraw in a day.
 Find out what those limits are prior to departing.
 You should bring enough cash to carry you for at least the first week until you have a chance to go to an ATM (sometimes you have to try a few ATMs before you get money).
 If you are bringing US Dollars you have to make sure that the bills are in good conditions, otherwise the bank would not accept them.
 You will need your passport (not a photocopy) in order to exchange dollars.
 Most places in Costa Rica would not take fifty or hundred dollar bills (with the exception of some hotels).
 If you carry fifties and hundreds, you will have to go to the bank to exchange them.